grpc/grpc-swift/README.md

 Bidirectional Streaming) and connections can be made either over secure (TLS) or insecure channels.

-Swift gRPC is built on top of [Swift NIO][swift-nio] as opposed to the core library provided by the [gRPC project][grpc].
+gRPC Swift is built on top of [Swift NIO][swift-nio] as opposed to the core library provided by the [gRPC project][grpc].

 ## Getting Started

-There are two parts to Swift gRPC: the gRPC library and an API code generator.
+There are two parts to gRPC Swift: the gRPC library and an API code generator.

 ### Getting the gRPC library